DDGCreativeSloutions/ddg/README.md

 > **Empowering students, startups, and professionals to design, deliver, and grow in the digital world.**

-DesignDeliverGrow is a full-stack platform offering **professional web design**, **student project assistance**, **social media marketing**, and **educational courses**.
+DesignDeliverGrow is a full-stack platform offering **professional web design**, **student project assistance**, **social media marketing**, and **educational workshops**.
 Whether you're a computer science student looking for project guidance, a startup needing a stunning website, or a learner eager to upskill with AI or Web Dev, we are your one-stop solution.

 ---